asharomu/music-quiz/README.md

 # music-quiz

-This game is written using ReactJS
+This game is written using ReactJS based on React Fundamentals